-- Open a text document (like a Word doc).
-Make sure the curser is focused on the document as if you were going to type.
+Open a text document (like a Word doc).
+Make sure the cursor is focused on the document as if you were going to type.

-- Now try to read the check backwards.
+Now try to read the check backward.
 If it spits out a string of numbers and letters containing one or more question marks, then the machine is correctly communicating a misread.

 Some symptoms of a misconfigured check reader are: